- JavaScript 98.5%

 ModSmith

-mod dependency resolver. load order, conflicts, and a dependency graph for game mods (skyrim and that whole scene). runs in the browser or as a Wails desktop app
+Mod dependency resolver: load order, conflicts, and a dependency graph for game mods (Skyrim and similar).
+Runs in the browser or as a Wails desktop app.

 what you get

-Kahn topological sort so load order is correct. conflict detection so you know when two mods fight (disable one and move on). visual graph of what requires what. profiles so you can save and load mod lists by name (localStorage in browser, or a Go backend in Wails). import and export JSON. live warnings for missing deps and cycles
+Kahn's algorithm (topological sort) so load order is correct.
+Conflict detection so you know when two mods fight (disable one and move on).
+Visual graph of what requires what.
+Profiles so you can save and load mod lists by name (localStorage in browser, or a Go backend in Wails).
+Import and export JSON.
+Live warnings for missing deps and cycles.

 quick start